lwhiteley/AngularLogExtender/docs/docs.md

 ## arrToObject(arr)

-Converts an array to a object literal
+Converts an array to a object literal & assign a no operation function as the value

 ### Params: